nTh0rn/nthorn/content/blog/diagonal_traversal.md

 2 5 8
 4 7 9
 ```
-Now let's rotate this matrix 90 degrees and show it as a diamond.
+Now let's rotate this matrix 45 degrees counter-clockwise and show it as a diamond.
 ```
   1
  4 2